Click here to view the Messiah College events calendar.

 Residence Hall lounges are scheduled through the Resident Director of the particular building.

-Athletic facilities including fields must be reserved for extracurricular activities or events through Conference Services.
+Athletic facilities including fields must be reserved for extracurricular activities or events through Conference and Event Services.

 The Lottie Nelson Dining Room, Private Dining Room, and Falcon Express are scheduled by Dining Services.

-The McBeth Alumni Center is reserved through the Alumni Office.
+The McBeth Alumni Center is reserved through Conference and Event Services.

-The Climenhaga Homestead is reserved through the Development Office.
+The Climenhaga Homestead is reserved through Conference and Event Services.

 The Larsen Student Union is reserved through the Student Programs Office.

-The Murray Library Athanaeum is reserved through Murray Library.
+The Murray Library Athenaeum is reserved through Conference and Event Services.

 Protocols and Procedures for Lobby Spaces in Academic and Administrative Buildings